Find Affordable College Courses

 8 Yearly Graduations

 The most popular school in the United States for clinical, hospital, and managed care pharmacy students seekinga master's degree is University of Houston.
 Each year, around 47,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-For the 2020-2021 academic year, 8 master's degrees were handed out to clinical, hospital, and managed care pharmacy majors at UH.
-Of these students, 63% were women and 38% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,723 per year.
+During the most recent year for which we have data, 8 people received their master's degree in clinical, hospital, and managed care pharmacy from UH.
+Of these students, 75% were women and 63% were members of underrepresented racial-ethnic groups.

 #2